Diversity and Inclusion

 Women Empowerment

 On April 1, 2016, Ushio adopted a personnel system that does not take gender into account while eliminating the distinction between main career track positions and general staff positions.
 In addition, we are implementing various measures, such as disclosing interviews with female managers and holding roundtable discussions with female managers.
-Our goal is to increase the ratio of female manager to 15% in the Group and 10% in Ushio by 2025 (12% for Group and 1.2% for Ushio as of December 2021).
+Our goal is to increase the ratio of female manager to 15% in the Group and 10% in Ushio by 2026.

 The average length of service for Ushio Inc. employees has consistently increased each year, and notably, the tenure of women surpasses that of men.